Another Canada-U.S. women's hockey classic brewing as countries clash for gold

 Veteran players galvanized about 100 players in and outside the national team pool to wring financial concessions and more team support out of USA Hockey.

-They threatened to boycott the 2017 world championship in Plymouth, Mich., which would have led to no host team competing in the tournament.
+They threatened to boycott the 2017 world championship in Plymouth, Mich., and thus have no host team there.

 Their success forged a bond among the Americans and reinforced belief in their own power.